omerAF/CTFs/asisctf_finals_2021/jsss/README.md

 #### Score: 953

-Disclamer: Unfortunetly I was only able to solve this challange 1 hour after the CTF was already over, So I didn't get any points for completing it.
+> Disclamer: Unfortunetly I was only able to solve this challange 1 hour after the CTF was already over, So I didn't get any points for completing it.

+> If you have any questions, I'll be glad to answer them.
+You can do so by opening an issue.

 ## Description
 huh, yet another [NodeJS](http://65.21.255.24:5002/) challenge...